hanami/guides/content/introduction/getting-started.md

 end
 ```

-This class will generate getters and setters for each attribute which we pass to initialize params.
+This class will generate getters and setters for each attribute we pass to initialize `params`.
 We can verify it all works as expected with a unit test:

 ```ruby